CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Configuration-Examples.md

 ## EVPN Centralized Routing

-The following example shows an EVPN centralized routing configuration.
+The following example shows an EVPN centralized routing configuration with:

+- BGP in the underlay
+- VXLAN encapsulation server connectivity
+- EVPN as the control plane
+- SVI as gateways living on border leafs

 {{< img src = "/images/cumulus-linux/evpn-central.png" >}}